 Before we get into that, there are some resin basics you need to know:

 When you buy two-part resin, it comes in two bottles: resin and hardener.
 When you mix them together, a chemical reaction occurs that produces heat.
 This is what causes your resin to harden.
 The ideal room temperature for this to happen is 70 to 75 degrees F. That’s not so difficult to achieve during the summer, but during the winter, it can be challenging.

 Here are some cold weather resin tips to make sure your resin cures hard and clear:

-Take a large cardboard box, put in a gooseneck lamp with an incandescent bulb.
-Turn on the lamp while your resin projects are curing.
-The incandescent bulb will create a little bit of heat and the cardboard box will keep the heat inside.
-Be sure your projects are covered, as those bulbs also tend to attract dust.
-If you’re lucky enough, you could even use a metal cabinet in your garage.
-It would even have shelves for your projects!
+Take a large cardboard box, and put in a gooseneck lamp with an incandescent bulb.
+Turn on the light while your resin projects are curing.
+The incandescent bulb will create a little heat, and the cardboard box will keep the heat inside.
+Be sure to cover your projects, as those bulbs also attract dust.
+You can also use a metal cabinet for this.

 Make something like a bathroom or a walk-in closet your resin casting room during the winter.
 Turn on a small space heater while you are casting your resin.
-The heater should allow you to bring the small space up to the low 70’s without turning on the full heat to your house and breaking the bank on your utility bill.
+The heater will bring the space up to the low 70s without turning on the full heat to your house.

 That’s why I wrote the book Resin Fundamentals.
-I’ve condensed my fourteen years of resin experience into a clear path that resin beginners need to take to craft something that has people saying, ‘Wow, that is incredible!’
-Buy your copy now and get an email with your download instructions in only a couple of minutes!
+I’ve condensed my 15 years of resin experience into a clear path that resin beginners need to take to craft something that has people saying, ‘Wow, that is incredible!’
+Buy your copy now and get an email with your download instructions in only a few minutes.

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC